wolfvictorOSI/Edge-Data-Store-Docs/V1/Design/ScalePerformance.md

 ---

 # Design considerations
-Before installing EDS, determine your storage and throughput needs and select devices that meet those needs.
+Before installing Edge Data Store, determine your storage and throughput needs and select devices that meet those needs.

 ## Edge Storage role

-The Edge Storage component is integrated with the Edge Data Store and does not replace any existing storage technology produced by OSIsoft.
+The Edge Storage component is integrated with the EDS and does not replace any existing storage technology produced by OSIsoft.
 The Edge Storage component is a resilient and reliable data store, but is limited in the duration and scope of the data it retains.

 * By default, the storage component processes data in a FIFO (first in first out) method: as new data comes in and the size of streams exceeds the configured limits, older data is purged.